-After wandering the old streets of Casco Viejo, we would recommend staying in this neighbourhood.
+After wandering the old streets of Casco Viejo, we would recommend staying in that neighbourhood.
 We did not stay at a hotel in Casco Veijo this time, but we will when we return to Panama City in the future.

 Above is our room at the Residence Inn by Marriott Panama City.